Azure/azure-service-operator/docs/howto/quickstart.md

 ```

 ### Create a Kubernetes cluster
+>Note: if you already have a Kubernetes cluster you can skip this step.
+> Any Kubernetes cluster v1.13+ should work here.
-- Create an AKS Cluster attached to the ACR with monitoring addon enabled
+Create an AKS Cluster attached to the ACR

 > Note: you may need to add the `--generate-ssh-keys` flag if you get an error stating the following: `An RSA key file or key value must be supplied to SSH Key Value`
 ```